Anthony earl Numkena

 How It Started

-At the time, movie studios used work permits to find American Indian extras.
+At the time, movie studios used work permits to find child extras.
 It was through the permits that movie studios contacted the Numkena family.
 Twentieth Century Fox was the first to call the Numkena family looking for extras.
 Twentieth Century Fox became the first movie studio that Anthony worked at as an extra.

 Life as an Actor

-After Pony Soldier, he never had another audition or screen test.
+After Pony Soldier, he never had an audition or screen test again.
 Anthony transitioned from being an extra to an actor.
-He worked at movie studios including Paramount, Warner Brothers, RKO, Disney, and 20th Century Fox.
-He also appeared on television.
-He acted in all 26 episodes of the television series Brave Eagle.
+He worked at various movie studios including Paramount, Warner Brothers, RKO, RKO-Pathé, Disney, 20th Century Fox (Pico), 20th Century Fox (Sunset), Eagle Lion, California Studios, Samuel Goldwyn, Columbia, and Republic.

 He worked in the motion picture/television industry for approximately six years.
-He worked in eight motion pictures and approximately 30 television productions as an actor and about five times as an extra.
+He acted in eight motion pictures and approximately 30 television productions and worked as an extra about five times.
+He acted in all 26 episodes of the television series Brave Eagle.

 Conflation with Earl Holliman

-It is believed that a book published around the 1980’s listed both names as the same person.
+It is believed that a book published around the 1980s listed both names as the same person.

 Appearances